-In the hundred years before and the few hundred years after the death of Jesus, the most popular pagan religion in the Roman Empire was Mithraism.
+In the hundred years before and the few hundred years after Jesus’ death, the most popular religion in the Roman Empire was Mithraism.
 Many of the main mantras of Mithraism found their way into the Bible and the traditions of Christianity.

 It was one of the oldest religious systems on earth, dating from the dawn of written history, circa 2000 BCE, long before Judaism, and before the primitive Iranian race divided into the branches that became Persian and Indian.
 It dominated Persia and the vast regions of the Orient in ancient times.
 Zoroaster, a Persian philosopher who gave final form to the faith, lived at least six hundred years before Christ, so when the Christ myth was new, Mithraism was already ancient.

 The Persians who practiced Mithraism influenced the Jewish scripture writers during the Babylonian Captivity.

 The religion entered Europe following the conquests of Alexander the Great.
 The faith found its way to Rome in the 60s BCE, when Pompey’s legions first encountered it in Syria and brought it back home.
-Its foremost fans in the Roman Empire were the legionnaires (a soldier in a Roman legion).
+Its foremost fans in the Roman Empire were the legionnaires (who were the soldiers in a Roman legion.)

 Joseph Wheless, writing in the 1930s, provided some of the following insights into Mithraism. (http://www.infidels.org/library/historical/joseph_wheless/forgery_in_christianity/chapter_1.html) Mithras was the mediator between God and humans.
-The ethical system was built upon the principle that a war raged between good and evil.
+There was an ethical system built upon the principle that a war raged between good and evil.
 A Good Spirit had given men his divine revelation and law through the prophet Zarathustra (Zoroaster).
 An Evil Spirit tempted people to transgress the Law.
 Humans had free will, able to place themselves on the side of good or evil.
-The believers were the good guys who battled on Mithras’ side.
+The believers were good guys who battled on Mithras’ side.

 I think Paul, the creator of Christian theology, incorporated Mithraic ideas into what became Christianity.
 Some commentators have even suggested Paul was a Mithraic priest.
 Christian pioneers copied details of Mithraism too.
 As a result, there are some remarkable similarities between Mithras and Jesus. (http://www.youtube.com/watch?v=qBfAHsUHtiY&feature=player_embeddedhttp://jdstone.org/cr/files/mithraschristianity.html , http://www.near-death.com/experiences/origen048.html , http://www.jesusneverexisted.com/gospel-mithras.html).

 Mithras celebrated a “Last Supper” with his twelve disciples, who each stood for a sign of the zodiac.

 Mithras sacrificed himself by dying on a cross for the sins of mankind.
 His body was laid to rest in a rock tomb.
-He descended into the underworld, and then conquered death by rising to life again three days later.
+He descended into the underworld, and appeared in heaven three days later.

-For those who worshipped him, invoking the name of Mithras was supposed to heal the sick and work miracles.
-They believed he would grant them immortality and eternal salvation in the world to come.
+For those who worshipped Mithras, invoking his name was supposed to heal the sick and work miracles.
+They believed Mithras would grant them immortality and eternal salvation in the world to come.
 They drank wine and ate bread, which symbolized the blood and body of Mithras.

-The “fathers” of the Mithraic religion conducted worship ceremonies.
-The chief of the fathers, who lived in Rome, was called Pater Patratus.
-A Mithraic holy father wore a red cap and a ring and carried a shepherd’s staff, attire afterwards adopted by Christian bishops.
+There were “fathers” of the Mithraic religion.
+Their chief, who lived in Rome, was called Pater Patratus.
+He wore a red cap and a ring and carried a shepherd’s staff, attire afterwards adopted by Christian bishops.

 At the end of time, the story is strikingly similar to that of the Apocalypse in the book of Revelations.
-A colossal combat takes place between the savior, Mithras, his sidekicks, and demons, who will be destroyed.
+A colossal combat takes place between the savior, Mithras and demons, who he destroys.
 Mithras orchestrates the resurrection of the dead, the judgment and then the renewal of the whole world.
 A terrible fire rages, which cleanses all creatures; the wicked are cleansed of all stains.
 A new heaven and earth appear.

-Mithraism was flexible, universal and appealed to all classes in society, yet Mithras was not an historical god-man savior.
+Mithraism was flexible, universal and appealed to the men in all classes in society, yet Mithras was not an historical god-man savior.
 Nor was he directly connected to Judaism, which I think the government was trying to undermine.
-He had to be replaced by a more suitable candidate; someone who the common people could relate to, and who undermined uncooperative Jews.
+He had to be replaced by a more suitable candidate; someone Jewish who the common people could relate to.
 Enter Jesus.

 The Church Fathers Justin, Origen, and Tertullian were very familiar with Mithraism. (http://www.sacred-texts.com/bib/cv/pch/pch70.htm , http://www.religionfacts.com/greco-roman/sects/mithraism.htm ).
 The standard explanation they gave for the unmistakable similarities with Jesus was contemptible; that Satan had gone back in time and copied contemporary Christianity.
-Critics at the time were not slow to point to the truth: Christianity had simply reproduced the popular patterns of a prominent pagan cult.
+Critics at the time were not slow to point to the truth: Christianity had simply reproduced the popular beliefs of a prominent pagan cult.

 There were some differences between Christianity and Mithraism.
 There were no bulls in Christianity.
 Mithraism was tolerant of other cults; Christianity was exclusive, condemning every other religion in the world, even Judaism.